benley/python-glog/README.rst

 loggers that can be reconfigured over the network.
 We just want to get on with writing our apps.

+Styled somewhat after the twitter.common.log_ interface, which in turn was modeled after Google's internal python logger, which was `never actually released`_ to the wild, and which in turn was based on the `C++ glog module`_.

 Core benefits
 -------------